apache/apex-core/TroubleshootingFAQsHOWTO.md

         *Troubleshooting*: Install java (6 or 7) from package manager of Linux Distribution and try running installer again.

-    1. What happens if Hadoop is not installed?
+    b.
+What happens if Hadoop is not installed?

           *Symptoms & errors*: Installation will be successful, however Hadoop Configuration page in UI (e.g. http://localhost:9090) will expect hadoop